top of page

 Tomatoes, finely diced, to garnish

-Add the lentils to a pressure cooker, or Instapot, with the water and cook for 30 minutes, or till completely cooked and the lentils are breaking down.
+Add the lentils to a pressure cooker or Instapot with the water and cook for 30 minutes, or until completely cooked and the lentils are breaking down.
 Cool and set aside.

 Add the tomatoes to a pot with the water and salt and bring to a boil.
 Simmer for 10-15 minutes till the tomatoes are broken down.

-While the tomatoes are cooking, dry roast each of the spice powder ingredients, except asafoetida, on a frying pan individually till lightly colored and aromatic.
-Cool and add to a small spice grinder or coffee mill with the asafoetida and grind into a smooth powder.
+While the tomatoes are cooking, dry roast each of the spice powder ingredients, except asafoetida, individually on a frying pan until lightly coloured and aromatic.
+Cool, add to a small spice grinder or coffee mill with the asafoetida, and grind into a smooth powder.
 Set aside.

 When the tomatoes are cooked, add the tamarind, jaggery, and turmeric and simmer for an additional 15 minutes.

-Meanwhile fry the spice powder in 2 teaspoons of the coconut oil till lightly browned and aromatic.
+Meanwhile, fry the spice powder in 2 teaspoons of the coconut oil until lightly browned and aromatic.
 Add to the simmering tomatoes.
-When the lentils are cooked, add to the tomatoes, adjust water to a thick sauce and simmer for an additional 15 minutes.
+When the lentils are cooked, add to the tomatoes, adjust the water to a thick sauce, and simmer for an additional 15 minutes.

-You can choose to leave the rasam slightly chunky as is.
-However, I prefer to have a smooth rasam for a better mouth-feel.
-Purée the rasam with a hand blender or in a blender till very smooth.
-Add water to bring up to the consistency of a thin soup.
+You can leave the rasam slightly chunky as is.
+However, I prefer a smoother rasam for a better mouthfeel.
+Purée the rasam with a hand blender or in a blender until very smooth.
+Add water to bring it up to the consistency of a thin soup.
 Taste and adjust salt.

-Temper the spices by heating the 2 teaspoons of ghee in a small vessel and add the mustard seeds followed by the rest of the ingredients.
-Fry for 30 seconds, till the mustard seeds begin to pop, and pour over the rasam.
+Temper the spices by heating the 2 teaspoons of ghee in a small vessel.
+Add the mustard seeds, followed by the rest of the ingredients.
+Fry for 30 seconds, until the mustard seeds begin to pop, and pour over the rasam.
 Mix in.

 To serve, heat the rasam gently, adjusting the consistency with water if needed.
 Pour into glasses and garnish with the chopped tomatoes and cilantro.